Dogs (The Bear): Critical reviews

 The Vulture critic appreciated this lighter episode full of "heart and grit," but thought it went heavy on the "Chicago" references, for instance pushing the regionalism excessively with a cloying reference to the death of Chicago native actor-director Harold Ramis.
 The New York Times, on the other hand, thought the Ramis nod was a nice "deep cut" nod to the city's vibe.
 Collider described "Dogs" as a "comedic break" based on a fish out of water premise as Carmy and Richie do a catering job serving juvenile customers in a suburban milieu.
-ScreenRant deemed it "one of the show's funniest episodes" and "one of the funniest episodes of any show ever made."
+Screen Rant deemed it "one of the show's funniest episodes" and "one of the funniest episodes of any show ever made."

-Retrospective reviews

-In 2024, the Hollywood Reporter ranked "Dogs" as the third-best episode of the first three seasons produced.
-The same year Variety deemed it the fourth-best episode of the series to date.
-ScreenRant ranked "Dogs" 11th out of the 28 episodes produced through the end of season three, calling it one of "the most compelling and hilarious episodes" of The Bear.

-In 2025, Vulture ranked "Dogs" as 17th-best out of 38 episodes of The Bear, describing it as "an almost too cute episode."
-Collider placed "Dogs" at number 8 on its 2025 list of top 10 episodes of The Bear, deeming it "still one of the show's funniest episodes to date."
-Esquire magazine listed "Dogs" at number 9 on its 2025 list of top 10 best episodes from the first three seasons of The Bear, writing that the episode is "spiritually the closest The Bear ever comes to feeling like a traditional sitcom.
-But its darkly comedic A-story...with a heavier B-story rooted in growth and respect makes for a contrast few shows can pull off."

-A BuzzFeed writer who watched season for the first time in 2025 commented that he loved the scene of Jimmy and Richie squabbling in front of Carmy with a dead-eyed thousand-yard stare, "This cutaway was fantastic.
-The show's comedy is the perfect counterbalance to the drama."